Summary of BSP Divisional Guidelines

 Division of Animal Behavior

-Students interested in entering the Poster Competition for the Elizabeth Adkins-Regan Award should check the Best Student Presentation box on the Abstract/Transmittal Form and select Poster as the presentation type elsewhere on the form.
+Students interested in entering the Poster Competition for the Elizabeth Adkins-Regan Award should check the Best Student Presentation box on the Abstract/Transmittal Form and select Poster as the presentation type.
+All qualified entrants will be accepted in the competition.
 Poster entrants will be scheduled as part of the regular poster sessions at the meeting.
-Each poster presentation will be judged by DAB members, as assigned by the divisional secretary.
-The winner will be notified after the meeting.

-Students interested in entering the Oral Competition for the Marlene Zuk Award should submit a one-page pdf version of an Oral Competition extended abstract during the abstract submission process.
+Students interested in entering the Talk Competition for the Marlene Zuk Award should submit a one-page pdf version of a Talk Competition extended abstract during the abstract submission process.
 The deadline for the extended abstract is the same as the deadline for the SICB meeting abstract submission.
-In addition, entrants should check the Best Student Presentation box on the Abstract/Transmittal Form and select Oral as the presentation type elsewhere on the form.
-The 1-page DAB Oral Competition extended abstract is in addition to the normal abstract that SICB requests and must be submitted through the abstract submission form.
+In addition, entrants should check the Best Student Presentation box on the Abstract/Transmittal Form and select Talk as the presentation type.
+The 1-page DAB Talk Competition extended abstract is in addition to the normal abstract that SICB requires and must be submitted through the abstract submission form.

-1. Must have a title, your name, and your affiliation.
+1. Must have a title, your name, and your institutional affiliation.

 This extended abstract should be pitched more broadly than an abstract for a typical journal article.
 Besides including key details of the project, it should articulate the significance of the work in plain language.
 We are especially interested in empirical research with statistically strong and biologically interesting results, or modeling work with significant theoretical impact.

-When the SICB Program Committee convenes to determine the meeting schedule, a DAB committee of five judges will have selected up to eight finalists for the DAB oral competition.
-The committee will consist of the current officers of DAB (chair, program officer, secretary), a DAB member chosen at large, and a DAB member who has received their PhD within the past three years.
+Before the SICB Program Committee convenes to determine the meeting schedule, a DAB committee of five judges will have selected up to eight finalists for the DAB talk competition.
+The committee will consist of the current officers of DAB (chair, program officer, secretary); a DAB member chosen at large; and either the DAB Student/Postdoctoral Affairs Committee representative, a recent Zuk Award winner, or a DAB member who has received their PhD within the past three years.
+This committee will select finalists for the Zuk Award using the rubric linked here.

-The finalists for the oral competition will be scheduled to present during a single session at the meeting.
+The finalists for the talk competition will be scheduled to present during a single session at the meeting.
 Each finalist will give a 15-minute talk.
-The five-judge panel will attend all of the presentations and decide on a winner.
-If possible, the winner will be announced at the DAB social or at the Society business meeting.
+The five-judge panel will attend all of the presentations and determine the winner.
+If possible, the winner will be announced at the DAB social or at the Society members’ meeting.

 Division of Botany